lbrodsky/prostorove_databaze/uvod_do_SQL.md

 `

 ## A soucasne AND
-Pro vyber uplatnujem vice kriterii soucasne
+Pro vyber uplatnujem vice kriterii soucasne <br>
-SELECT "co" FROM "odkud" WHERE "podminka1 " AND "podminak2"
+SELECT "co" FROM "odkud" WHERE "podminka1 " AND "podminak2" <br>

-Priklda:
+Priklad: <br>
 `
 SELECT name_long
 FROM countries